-Slurped: The mouth feel reveals a sumptuous expression of coffee, dark fruits, medium in weight, with a nice offset between the fruit and herbal characteristics which makes the wine very appealing as a drink now and drink often type of wine.
-It has wonderfully integrated tannins and sufficient acid carries this unusually fruit-forward but elegant Chianti, that's just now hitting it's stride.
+Slurped: The mouthfeel reveals a sumptuous expression of coffee, dark fruits, medium in weight, with a nice offset between the fruit and herbal characteristics which makes the wine very appealing as a drink now and drink often style of wine.
+It has wonderfully integrated tannins and sufficient acid carries this unusually fruit-forward but elegant Chianti, that's just now hitting its stride.

-Full Disclosure: So if you're wondering how I was able to get my hands on a bottle, well the fine folks at the Hess Collection who are the importers of this fine wine sent a sample for the review process.
-This is not my first time to the rodeo either when it comes to vino from Brancaia, whose wines will seduce you over and over with their elegant charms.
+Full Disclosure: So if you're wondering how I was able to get my hands on this bottle, well the fine folks at the Hess Collection who are the importers of this exceptional wine sent a sample for the review process.
+When it comes to vino from Brancaia, this isn't my first rodeo, many of the wines they produce will seduce you over and over with their elegant charms.

-Price and Purchase: Okay ya bunch of wino-tics [trust me, this is a real word] grabbing some of this wine is going to be a little tougher than I thought, as it is not sitting on any shelf just waiting for you to come and get it.
+Price and Purchase: Trust me, grabbing some of this wine is going to be a little tougher than I thought, as it is not sitting on any shelf just waiting for you to come and get it.
+At least it wasn't at the time I first penned this post seven years ago.
+The wine biz is ever fluctuating, today's winner could be nowhere's ville tomorrow.
 This Chianti is a bit on the expensive side as Chianti's go, not the QPR winner I hoped it would be, however, for the caliber of wine, it's still a good value for $29 to $32.

 My Recommendation: Because of the situation this wine is in, it may mean splitting a case with a friend or a few friends, who love a Chianti Classico like you do or maybe you could talk your favorite wine store into acquiring a few cases as a wise move to accommodate their customers.
 Whatever you do, I want to highly recommend this modern style of Chianti Classico to you, please give it a swirl and let me know your thoughts, I don't believe you will be disappointed.
 Until next time sip long and prosper.

-What's the Score: Hey point seekers here's my score if your interested: This wine scored 90 points on the CCWB's 100 point scale and the QPR is good, but not great.
+What's the Score: Hey point seekers here's my score if you're interested: This wine scored 90 points on the CCWB 100 point scale, and the QPR is excellent, but not great.
 Another very well made wine worthy of a place in your cellar or at a Tuscan inspired dining experience near you.

-Other Voices: In case you need another opinion about this wine that I've found most tasty, I give you Mr. James Suckling formerly with the WS [Wine Spectator] had this to say about the 2006 Brancaia Chianti Classico, "Shows plenty of crushed blackberry and cherry, with hints of flowers.
-Full-bodied, with a solid core of fruit and silky tannins that turn to vanilla and raspberry on the finish." and recommends to drink [I think it's peaking now] now through 2014 and gave this wine a score of 91pts.
+Other Voices: In case you need another opinion about this wine that I've found most tasty, I give you Mr. James Suckling formerly with the WS [Wine Speculator] had this to say about the 2006 Brancaia Chianti Classico, "Shows plenty of crushed blackberry and cherry, with hints of flowers.
+I found this wine full-bodied, with a solid core of fruit and silky tannins that turn to vanilla and raspberry on the finish." and recommended to drink [I think it's peaking now] now through 2014 and gave this wine a score of 91pts.